Emotion Diffusion Classifier with Adaptive Margin Discrepancy Training for Facial Expression Recognition: Experiments

-We investigate the impact of different hyperparameter values - $\lambda_1$, $m_{f}$, and $\alpha$ - for CoDiT, FMDiT, and AMDiT, respectively.
-EmoDC Base serves as the baseline method, using the vanilla training approach without discrepancy training (Equation (\ref{eq:base})).
+We investigate the impact of different values of $\alpha$ in AMDiT.
 Evaluations are conducted using different numbers of timesteps, including 1-step evaluation, and uniformly spaced 10-step and 100-step evaluations.
 Final performance is assessed by averaging accuracies across the 1-step, 10-step, and 100-step evaluations.
-For the 1-step evaluation, the 400th timestep is used for Base and CoDiT, while the 100th timestep is used for FMDiT and AMDiT (see analysis in Section \ref{subsubsec:eval_timestep}).
-For AMDiT, we adopt $c_{\text{nn}}=c_{p}$ in this experiment.
-The experimental results, listed in Table \ref{tab:hyperparameter}, demonstrate that model performance varies with different hyperparameter settings.
-Large values for these hyperparameters may lead to unstable training and suboptimal accuracy across all methods.
-In the case of CoDiT, a small $\lambda_{1}$ fails to adequately emphasize negative image-text pairs, leading to marginal improvements over EmoDC Base.
-For margin-based methods, small values of $m_{f}$ or $\alpha$ weaken EmoDC's discriminative capability due to insufficient separation margins.
-The optimal hyperparameter settings are empirically determined as follows: $\lambda_{1}=0.005$ for CoDiT, $m_{f}=0.0005$ for FMDiT, and $\alpha=0.01$ for AMDiT.
-These settings are used in all subsequent experiments.
+For the 1-step evaluation, the 100th timestep is used (see analysis in Section \ref{subsubsec:eval_timestep}).
+In this experiment, we adopt $c_{\text{nn}}=c_{p}$ for AMDiT.
+The results in Table \ref{tab:hyperparameter} show that model performance varies with different hyperparameter values.
+A large $\alpha$ may lead to unstable training and suboptimal accuracy, whereas a small $\alpha$ weakens EmoDC's discriminative capability due to insufficient separation constraint.
+The optimal value is empirically determined to be $\alpha=0.01$, which is used in all subsequent experiments.